-The major players on the Flemish electricity market are the electricity producers, the TSOs and the DSOs, the wholesale and retail suppliers, energy service providers (ESCOs) and aggregators, the end consumers and the regulators.
+The major players on the Flemish electricity market are the electricity producers, the electricity TSOs and the DSOs (and their service company), the wholesale and retail suppliers, energy service providers (including ESCOs and storage providers), intermediaries, energy communities, flexibility users and providers and aggregators, balance responsible parties, the end consumers and the regulators, as well as the Flemish Energy and Climate Agency (VEKA).
 Their functions are briefly outlined below.